decentraldynamics/react-box/README.md

 $ npm start
 ```

-Connect to http://localhost:3000 an you should see something like:
+Connect to http://localhost:3000 and you should see something like:

 <img src="docs/full_screenshot.png" width="500" border="1">